AdobeDocs/uxp-photoshop/src/pages/ps_reference/media/imaging.md

 An RGB pixel with alpha information has four components: "red", "green", "blue", and "alpha".
 An opaque RGB pixel has only three components.
 Including an alpha channel as a fourth yields RGBA.
 An opaque gray scale pixel has one component.
 A gray scale pixel with alpha has two components.

 In order to properly interpret pixel data, Photoshop needs to know which color profile the data is expressed in.
 An example of a color profile is `"Adobe RGB (1998)"`.
-All image data here will include the associated profile, and Photoshop will perform color conversions when needed.
+Photoshop will perform color conversions when needed.
 You can get the list of available color profiles by invoking [[Photoshop.getColorProfiles]] on the app object:
 ```javascript
 const rgbProfiles = await require("photoshop").app.getColorProfiles("RGB");

 const grayProfiles = await require("photoshop").app.getColorProfiles("Gray");
 ```
+Lab data uses the "Lab D50" color profile.

 When working with 32 bit images, Photoshop will return color profile names that include the description 'Linear Profile'.
 An example is `"(Linear RGB Profile)"`.
 This text should not be included when specifying a profile.
 If a document profile is listed as `Adobe RGB (1998) (Linear RGB Profile)`, then you would use the string `Adobe RGB (1998)` when specifying a profile with a method such as createImageDataFromBuffer.

 Photoshop supports two ways to store pixel information in memory: